Leonardo-Boss/suckless-site/tools.suckless.org/sent.md

 file could look like this:

 	sent
-	why?

 	@nyan.png

-	easy to use
-	depends on Xlib, libpng
+	depends on
-	no bloat
-	how?
+	- Xlib
+	- libpng

 	sent FILENAME
-	one slide per line
+	one slide per paragraph
 	# This is a comment and will not be part of the presentation
-	# The next line starts with a whitespace, it will not produce an image slide
-	 @FILE.png
+	\# This and the next line start with backslashes

+	\@FILE.png

 	thanks / questions?

 Development